2023 Plant Talk 9

 What follows is a botanically based phenological report from the area around Asheville, NC.

-Amaranth (Amaranthus spp.), Anise Hyssop (Agastache foeniculum), Avens (Geum spp.), Balloon Flower (Platycodon grandiflorus), Cardoon (Cynara cardunculus), Batchelor’s Buttons (Centaurea cynaus), Bear’s Breeches (Acanthus mollis), Bee Balms (Monarda spp.), Bee Blossom (Gaura lindheimeri), Black Cohosh (Actaea racemosa), Black Eyed Susans (Rudbeckia spp.), Blazing Star (Liatris spp.), Boneset (Eupatorium perfoliatum), Buckwheat (Fagopyron sp.), Burdock (Arctium spp.), Butterfly Bush (Buddleja sp.), Buttonbush (Cephalanthus occidentalis), Calla Lily (Zantedeschia aethiopica), Canna Lily (Canna spp.), Carolina Milkvine (Matelea carolinensis), Catnip (Nepeta cataria), Chameleon Plant (Houttuynia cordata), Chaste Tree (Vitex spp.), Coreopsis spp., Dahlia spp., Chickory (Cichorium intybus), Corn (Zea mays), Crown Vetch (Securigera varia), Culver’s Root (Veronicastrum sp.), Dayflower (Commelina spp.), Daylily (Hemerocallis fulva), Elecampane (Inula helenium), Enchanter’s Nightshade (Circaea spp.), Evening Primrose (Oenothera spp.), Fameflower (Phemeranthus sp.), Fennel (Foeniculum vulgare), Feverfew (Tanacetum parthenium), Fireweed (Chamaenerion angustifolium), Gladiolus spp., Golden Raintree (Koelreuteria paniculata), Hollyhock (Alcea rosea), Horse Nettle (Solanum carolinense), Hosta spp., Hydrangea spp., Lavender (Lavandula spp.), Loosestrifes (Lysimachia spp.), Love in a Mist (Nigella damascena), Lucifer’s Tongue (Crocosmia x crosmiiflora), Madder (Rubia tinctoria), Magnolia grandiflora, Marigold (Tagetes spp.), Marshmallow (Althaea officinalis), Motherwort (Leonurus spp.), Mullein (Verbascum spp.), Nasturtiums (Tropaeolum spp.), Oregano (Origanum spp.), Passionflower (Passiflora spp.), Persian Silk Tree (Albizia julibrissin), Phlox spp., Pineapple Lily (Eucomis comosa), Pokeweed (Phytolacca americana), Pukeweed (Lobelia inflata), Raspberries (Rubus spp.), Rose (Rosa spp.), Rose Campion (Lychnis coronaria), Rose of Sharon (Hibiscus syriacus), Sages (Salvia spp.), Sochane (Rudbeckia laciniata), Spiderflower (Cleome sp.), Sticky Tofieldia (Tofieldia glutinosa), Stoke’s Aster (Stokesia laevis), St John’s Worts (Hypericum spp.), Sumacs (Rhus spp.), Sunflowers (Helianthus spp.), Tulsi (Ocimum spp.), Trumpet Creeper (Campsis radicans), Vervains (Verbena spp.), Wild Carrot (Daucus carota), Wild Quinine (Parthenium integrifolium), Woundwort (Stachys spp.), Yarrow (Achillea spp.).
+Amaranth (Amaranthus spp.), Anise Hyssop (Agastache foeniculum), Avens (Geum spp.), Balloon Flower (Platycodon grandiflorus), Cardoon (Cynara cardunculus), Batchelor’s Buttons (Centaurea cynaus), Bear’s Breeches (Acanthus mollis), Bee Balms (Monarda spp.), Bee Blossom (Gaura lindheimeri), Black Cohosh (Actaea racemosa), Black Eyed Susans (Rudbeckia spp.), Blazing Star (Liatris spp.), Boneset (Eupatorium perfoliatum), Buckwheat (Fagopyron sp.), Burdock (Arctium spp.), Butterfly Bush (Buddleja sp.), Buttonbush (Cephalanthus occidentalis), Calla Lily (Zantedeschia aethiopica), Canna Lily (Canna spp.), Carolina Milkvine (Matelea carolinensis), Catnip (Nepeta cataria), Chameleon Plant (Houttuynia cordata), Chaste Tree (Vitex spp.), Coreopsis spp., Dahlia spp., Chickory (Cichorium intybus), Corn (Zea mays), Crown Vetch (Securigera varia), Culver’s Root (Veronicastrum sp.), Dayflower (Commelina spp.), Daylily (Hemerocallis fulva), Elecampane (Inula helenium), Enchanter’s Nightshade (Circaea spp.), Evening Primrose (Oenothera spp.), Fameflower (Phemeranthus sp.), Fennel (Foeniculum vulgare), Feverfew (Tanacetum parthenium), Fireweed (Chamaenerion angustifolium), Gladiolus spp., Golden Raintree (Koelreuteria paniculata), Hollyhock (Alcea rosea), Horse Nettle (Solanum carolinense), Hosta spp., Hydrangea spp., Lavender (Lavandula spp.), Loosestrifes (Lysimachia spp.), Love in a Mist (Nigella damascena), Lucifer’s Tongue (Crocosmia x crosmiiflora), Madder (Rubia tinctoria), Magnolia grandiflora, Marigold (Tagetes spp.), Marshmallow (Althaea officinalis), Motherwort (Leonurus spp.), Mullein (Verbascum spp.), Nasturtiums (Tropaeolum spp.), Oregano (Origanum spp.), Passionflower (Passiflora spp.), Persian Silk Tree (Albizia julibrissin), Phlox spp., Pineapple Lily (Eucomis comosa), Pokeweed (Phytolacca americana), Pukeweed (Lobelia inflata), Raspberries (Rubus spp.), Roses (Rosa spp.), Rose Campion (Lychnis coronaria), Rose of Sharon (Hibiscus syriacus), Sages (Salvia spp.), Self Heal (Prunella vulgaris), Sochane (Rudbeckia laciniata), Spiderflower (Cleome sp.), Sticky Tofieldia (Tofieldia glutinosa), Stoke’s Aster (Stokesia laevis), St John’s Worts (Hypericum spp.), Sumacs (Rhus spp.), Sunflowers (Helianthus spp.), Tulsi (Ocimum spp.), Trumpet Creeper (Campsis radicans), Vervains (Verbena spp.), Water Hemlock (Cicuta maculata), Wild Carrot (Daucus carota), Wild Quinine (Parthenium integrifolium), Wintergreen (Gaultheria procumbens), Woundwort (Stachys spp.) and Yarrow (Achillea spp.).